formal-land/coq-of-rust/docs/PROOF.md

 End Default.
 ```

-We use the convention of naming them `Trait`.
+We use the convention of naming the trait simulations `Trait`.
 A trait can have constant fields, methods, and associated types.
-For associated types we prefer to use polymorphic types rather than existential types.
+For associated types, we prefer to use polymorphic types rather than existential types.
 For example, for the following Rust trait:

 ```rust
 pub trait MyIterator {